alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 - `<iot-edge-device-id>` is a unique identifier that you must define in your IOT Hub
 - `<iot-hub-name>` is the name of your IOT Hub

-We will then need the connection string of our device
+We will then need to retrieve the connection string of our device

 `az iot hub device-identity connection-string show --device-id <iot-edge-device-id> --hub-name <iot-hub-name>`